ahmedelgebali/-Weather-Information-App-/README.md

 - The console outputs detailed error messages for debugging purposes.

 ## Contact
-For any issues or questions, please contact [Your Name] at [your-email@example.com].
+For any issues or questions, please contact [Ahmed Gebali] at [elgebalia34@gmailcom].